eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: proxy.queryMonitorMaxMemoryInMb***

-Maximum memory entries in the query monitor can take in the heap space.
-The actual usage is an estimated usage only!
+Maximum amount of memory entries in the query monitor can take up.

 | Category | Value |
 |--- | ---: |